the-amaya/secbot/README.md

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/games.png)

 ### The `generate` cog
 this cog interfaces with a stable diffusion API to generate images from prompts.
-This cog is disabled by default but if you are hosting your own stable diffusion API and want to use this you can edit main.py and uncomment the line for cogs.generate. dont forget to edit settings.ini as well and put in the address for your API.
+This cog is disabled by default but if you provide your API url during setup or set it in settings.ini this cog will be enabled on bot startup automatically

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/generate.png)